psanders/psanders/README.md

 ---
 I'm a telematics engineer passionate about making open-source more accessible, creating technology to improve people's lives, and building community.

-I enjoy working with technologies like Docker, Kubernetes, NodeJS, and Redis.
+I enjoy working with technologies like Voicebots, Docker, Kubernetes, NodeJS, and Redis.

 My interest in the VoIP and telephony led me to develop Astive Toolkit, Routr, and Fonoster.